-View of Luang Prabang, from the Phousi Mountain CHINA LAO PEOPLE'S DEMOCRATIC REPUBLIC TOTAL STATE AND STATE AN LAOS - Neighboring countries: Myanmar (Burma), Thailand, Cambodia, Vietnam and the People's Republic of China. - 235,000 km2, 6M population, 60% under 21 years old. - 80% of the population lives on agriculture, fishing and forestry. - 737,208 tourists in 2000. - Government encourages investment in ecotourism. - Forested area: 50% of the country, government goal is to extend this to 70%.
-LUANG PRABANG - 35,000 population. - Declared a World Heritage site in 1995. - Leading tourist destination in Laos with more than 250,000 visitors per year. - Port city on the Mekong River. - Unique example of an established traditional town. - Preservation of its cultural heritage.
+View of Luang Prabang, from the Phousi Mountain CHINA LAO PEOPLE'S DEMOCRATIC REPUBLIC Trace of the second of the sec LAOS - Neighboring countries: Myanmar (Burma), Thailand, Cambodia, Vietnam and the People's Republic of China. - 235,000 km2, 6M population, 60% under 21 years old. - 80% of the population lives on agriculture, fishing and forestry. - Government encourages investment in ecotourism. - Forested area: 50% of the country, government goal is to extend this to 70%.
+LUANG PRABANG - 120,000 population. - Declared a World Heritage site in 1995. - Leading tourist destination in Laos with more than 300,000 visitors per year. - Port city on the Mekong River. - Unique example of an established traditional town. - Preservation of its cultural heritage.

-The Pha Tad Ke Project
+Pha Tad Ke Botanical Garden